 Where the Mountain Meets the Moon by Grace Lin

-This book was young for my crowd, but it was said to be good and we’d never read it before (it only came out in 2019), so I figured why not.
+This book was young for my crowd, but it was said to be good and we’d never read it before, so I figured why not.
 It was good — an Asian fairy tale essentially.
 There were a couple places where I thought the writing was weak, but the story was very interesting and Lin’s style is unique.
 It probably would have gone over better had my children been younger, so I recommend it more for the under-10 age group.

 Get the (almost) weekly digest!